Vacancies

 - Have the ability to work within a team – we are highly motivated, lively and fun!

-Your application should CLEARLY state the post that you are applying for, and in your supporting statement you should detail WHY you want to work at our school, the teaching skills and experience that you have related to children with SEND and ASD/ ADHD and also what you can bring to the role.
+Please note that CVs and late applications will not be considered.
+Your application should CLEARLY state the post that you are applying for, and in your supporting statement you should detail WHY you want to work at our school, the teaching skills and experience that you have related to children with ASD and also what you can bring to the role.

 Our schools are committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 All positions in our schools are subject to Enhanced DBS checks.
 We undertake an online search of all shortlisted candidates as part of the recruitment process.